jakerella/builder/README.md

-    "layouts_loc": "layouts/",  // the directory path for all Handlebars layouts "partials_loc": "layouts/partials/",  // the directory path for all Handlebars partials (header, footer, nav, etc) "pages_loc": "pages/",  // the directory path for all content pages "static_copy": [
+    "layouts_loc": "layouts/",  // the directory path for all Handlebars layouts "partials_loc": "layouts/partials/",  // the directory path for all Handlebars partials (header, footer, nav, etc) "pages_loc": "pages/",  // the directory path for all content pages "recurse_pages": true,  // should the pages location be looked through recursively?
+    "static_copy": [
         // An array of things to copy into the destination directory as-is (like CSS, client side JS, etc) { "source": "assets/", "dest": "" }